chpag/deploy-aws-vault-ent-mini/README.md

 # Vault Enterprise AWS Mini Deployments
 This is a Terraform Code for provisioning a mini Vault Enterprise (1 node) with integrated storage on AWS.

-The Vault Server is only accessible in a private subnet
+The Vault Server is only accessible in a private subnet with  TLS disabled (You should provide a certificate  and change some configuration settings if you want to activate TLS)

 A second Server with public-ip is started and preconfigured to access vault